Kansattica/FediMail/README.md

 Things I would like to implement:

 - "advanced mode" (email body is handed directly off to msync)
-- multi-user configuration (check multiple inboxes, post to corresponding accounts)
+- multi-user support (check multiple inboxes, post to corresponding accounts)
 - reply with notifications? this one's dangerous
 - security (verify sent-from email, maybe GPG signatures?)